HumanBrainED/RheMAP-Surf/preprocessing.md

 | MEBRAINS       | ![](figures/surf_mwmask_maps/lh.MEBRAINS.MWmask.png)     | ![](figures/surf_mwmask_maps/rh.MEBRAINS.MWmask.png)     |
 | YRK            | ![](figures/surf_mwmask_maps/lh.YRK.MWmask.png)          | ![](figures/surf_mwmask_maps/rh.YRK.MWmask.png)          |

 These harmonized MW masks are used in downstream workflows as weighting masks for MSM-based surface alignment, where MW regions are assigned a weight of 0 and cortical regions a weight of 1.
 This ensures that variability in MW definitions does not bias the alignment process.
 They are also used to exclude MW regions from evaluation metrics when assessing surface alignment quality across templates.
+For users interested in applying these MW masks in their own workflows, the files are available at [`surfaces/medialWallConsensus/`](./surfaces/medialWallConsensus/).

 ---